-For example, Fundrise pools investments from thousands of investors of all sizes and leverages their collective buying power to invest in real estate investment opportunities that would otherwise be out of reach of most investors on an individual basis.
-Our real estate team with more than $10 billion of experience acquires and manages assets building nationally diversified portfolios of private real estate on behalf of our investors.
+For example, Fundrise pools investments from more than 100,000 investors of all sizes and leverages their collective buying power to invest in real estate investment opportunities that would otherwise be out of reach of most investors on an individual basis.
+The Fundrise real estate team has invested in more than $4.9 billion worth of real estate on behalf of investors since 2012.
+This team invests in debt and equity, commercial and residential real estate across the US, building goal-based portfolios for investors to choose from.
 Unlike other more restrictive real estate investment platforms, Fundrise is open to everyone with no accreditation or net worth restrictions.
 In fact, anyone can invest with just $500.

-While investments in Fundrise are generally illiquid, and therefore best for investors who can afford to tie up their investment for long periods of time, Fundrise offers investors access to a higher level of liquidity than some other private market options through our redemption plans, subject to certain restrictions and limitations.*
+While Fundrise investments are generally illiquid, and therefore best-suited for investors who can afford to tie up their investment for long periods of time, Fundrise offers investors access to a higher level of liquidity than some other private market options through redemption plans, subject to certain restrictions and limitations.*

 What are the Tax Consequences of Real Estate Investing?

 It’s not hard to see how taxation can become very complicated very quickly.
-But if done well, some real estate investments can offer substantial tax savings not found in other asset classes.
-If you need help navigating your options, you may want to speak to your financial adviser.
+But when done well, some real estate investments can offer substantial tax savings.
+If you need help navigating your options, you should speak with your financial adviser.

-While individual circumstances impact taxation significantly, returns earned from real estate investments will generally fall into two categories: income or appreciation.
+While individual circumstances impact taxation significantly, the principles of real estate taxes are largely straightforward.
+Returns earned from real estate investments will generally fall into two categories: income or appreciation.
 Generally speaking, income earned from real estate is subject to an income tax and appreciation is subject to a capital gains tax.

-Several of the investments that we’ve discussed are capable of earning income.
+Several of both the active and passive investments that we’ve discussed are capable of earning income.
 Active investments, such as rental properties (both traditional and short-term) can earn income through rental payments.
-Taxation of that income depends on several factors, but generally speaking, income earned through a rental property is taxable annually and subject to ordinary income tax rates.
+Taxation of that income depends on several factors, but in general, income earned through a rental property is taxable annually and subject to ordinary income tax rates.